 Xeloda is a registered trademark of Genentech, a member of the Roche Group.

 Melanomas Expressing GPNMB

 More than 85% of patients with metastatic melanoma express GPNMB, making it an attractive target for study of Glembatumumab vedotin.
 In 2010, data from a Phase 2 study of Glembatumumab vedotin were presented at the American Society of Clinical Oncology Annual Meeting which demonstrated significant activity in advanced melanoma patients.
 In the study, the primary activity endpoint of overall response rate (ORR) was achieved with an ORR of 15% (5/34).
 Median progression free survival (PFS) was 3.9 months.
 More frequent dosing schedules were evaluated in two additional, parallel dose-escalation arms in which patients received Glembatumumab vedotin weekly or twice every three weeks.
 At the maximum tolerated doses in these schedules, the response rate was observed to be 20% (n=15) and 33% (n=6), respectively.
 Preliminary data suggest an increase in PFS in patients with high tumoral GPNMB expression.
 The subset of seven patients, whose tumors were found to express high amounts of GPNMB, and who were treated at the maximum tolerated doses across all dosing schedules, demonstrated a median PFS of 4.9 months.
-The Company is planning to initiate a study evaluating Glembatumumab vedotin in metastatic melanoma in 2014.
+In December 2014, the Company initiated an open-label Phase 2 study of Glembatumumab vedotin in patients with unresectable Stage III or IV melanoma.

-In addition to triple negative breast cancer and metastatic melanoma, Celldex plans to evaluate Glembatumumab vedotin in other indications in which GPNMB is highly expressed, including squamous cell lung cancer and osteosarcoma.
+In addition to triple negative breast cancer and metastatic melanoma, Celldex plans to evaluate Glembatumumab vedotin in other indications in which GPNMB is highly expressed, including squamous cell lung cancer, osteosarcoma, uveal melanoma and pediatric sarcoma.